NewmanAl/comp472Assignment3/README.md

 ```
 python generateDiagrams.py
 ```
 generateDiagrams assumes that the working directory contains the output of both NB-BOW models and output for four different runs of the LSTM model.
+It also assumes that it in the same directory as main.py.
 From the working directory, generateDiagram assumes the following file structure.
 ```
 .
+├── covid_test_public.tsv
+├── covid_training.tsv
 ├── eval_NB-BOW-OV.txt
 ├── eval_NB-BOW-OV.txt
+├── main.py
 ├── run1
 │   └── eval_lstm.txt
 ├── run2